andrew-johnson-4/probably.lm/README.md

 * active learning for MNIST classifications... see how long it takes to learn an alphabet from trial/error
 * active CartPole learning
 * collaborative art idk
+   * a little pet or person you can train and incentivize

 Goals:
 * maybe this will be the first major non-core library for LM/LSTS